diegoib/de-zoomcamp/1_intro/notes_1.md

 ```bash
 docker build -t test:pandas .
 ```
+* The image name will be `test` and the tag `pandas`. if we don't specify a tag, the default is `latest`.

-And then run it with
+And then run it with:

 ```bash
 docker run -it test:pandas 2023-01-01